mrcybercat/GameHostBot/README.md

 # GameHostBot
-The discord bot is built on JDA.
+The discord com.teamMMM.bot is built on JDA.
-The bot can host party-games, such as Mafia, Coup, Secret Spy, Who Am I?.
+The com.teamMMM.bot can host party-games, such as Mafia, Coup, Secret Spy, Who Am I?.

 This project is a course work at the subject "Advanced Sofware Engineering" at AAU.

-The bot will have monolithic architecture.
+The com.teamMMM.bot will have monolithic architecture.
 If project will get too big or too many games will be added, it is likely to alter to microservices architecture.

 Software development process — Test-driven development.